UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 ### 1.5.2 Data analysis

-The main numpy functions available to perform (statistical) data analysis on arrays are summarized in {numref}`Table 5`.
+The main NumPy functions available to perform (statistical) data analysis on arrays are summarized in {numref}`Table 5`.
 Some examples of the use of these functions are given below.

 -	Define the following vector as an array: